newjersey/navigator.business.nj.gov/content/src/fundings/tax-credit-veterans.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: The Work Opportunity tax credit program is a Federal tax credit for businesses who hire and retain veterans and individuals from other target groups with significant barriers to employment such as qualified TANF recipients, qualified veterans, qualified ex-felons, designated community
+sidebarCardBodyText: The Work Opportunity tax credit program is a Federal tax credit for businesses who hire and retain veterans and individuals from other target groups with significant barriers to employment such as qualified TANF recipients, qualified veterans, qualified ex-felons, designated community